joelcma/robodiff/README.md

 Modern web application for viewing and comparing Robot Framework test results.
 Built with a Go backend and React frontend, it watches a directory for Robot Framework XML files and provides real-time interactive analysis.

+Robodiff also ships as a desktop Electron app that bundles the Go backend.

 ## Disclaimer

 I've heavily utilized AI coding agents for this project and I have not been overly concerned with perfect code quality or architecture.
 The focus has been on shipping a functional tool quickly.
 Please excuse any rough edges in the implementation.